stasyanski/Gamele/README.md

 ## Contributing and feedback

 Contributions are always welcome!
-We would love for others to contribute to this project, and it's improvement, currently it is in its early stages and may have issues.
+We would love for others to contribute to this project, and it's improvement.

 Feedback is also extremely valuable.
 We are open to any feedback you have.